Great Things at UDM

 Cyber Security Programs Support Homeland Security

-The Cybersecurity Center services include everything from the development of digitally literate citizens to the production of experts in the practices of protecting our Nation's virtual infrastructure.
-The academic program is built around Michigan's oldest National Security Agency (NSA)/Department of Homeland Security (DHS) Center of Academic Excellence in Information Assurance Education (CAE/IAE).
-However, the research and public service offerings extend into all areas of our society, from law enforcement and private security to advanced mobile security and malware protection.
+The Center for Cyber Security & Intelligence Studies (Center) focuses on the production of experts in the practices of protecting our Nation's cyber-dependent infrastructure.
+The academic program is built around the National Security Agency (NSA)/Department of Homeland Security (DHS) Center of Academic Excellence in Information Assurance Education (NIETP/CAE).
+The research and public service offerings range from supporting cyber competitions in the middle and high schools to working with law enforcement and private industry.

 Online Education Takes Graduate Learning Nationwide

 The College of Liberal Arts & Education offers three degree programs that can be completed entirely online in one academic year: